10 ways to pass on your wealth

 2. Passing wealth between couples

-Married couples and civil partners can inherit their spouse’s entire estate tax free and receive any of their unused allowance - effectively doubling the tax-free limit for couples to £650,000.
+Married couples and civil partners can inherit their spouse’s entire estate tax free and receive any of their unused allowance - potentially doubling the tax-free limit for couples to £1,000,000.

 3. Make a deed of variation